jhui/jhui.github.io/_posts/2017-03-01-RNN-LSTM-GRU .markdown

 h_0
 $$
 to the RNN.
-4. Use a word embedding lookup table to convert a word to a vector
+4. Use a word embedding lookup table to convert a word to a word vector
 $$
 X_1
 $$